habibGrande/python/django/django_fundamentals/books_authors_proj/readME.txt

-1-Create the Book class model
+1-Create the Book class model/
 Create 5 books with the following names: C Sharp, Java, Python, PHP, Ruby:

 	Book.objects.create(title='c',desc='this is a book')